 How do diploma mills get started?

 Online education is still a fairly new option in the world of colleges and universities.
 Traditional colleges and online colleges develop new programs every day, according to the career needs of changing student populations.
 It's difficult to keep track of all the new schools and new degrees that enter the higher education arena.
-And, since Web sites are fast and easy to build, a fraudulent school can create a convincing facade, a diploma mill.
-One that mirrors the look of a legitimate online school.
+And since Web sites are fast and easy to build, a fraudulent school can create a convincing facade - one that mirrors the look of a legitimate online school.

 Can you provide a specific example of a diploma mill?